AhmerAfzal1/RoseAccountsManager/README.md

 # Rose Accounts Manager

-A simple accounting task perform and keep all transactions record in database using Kotlin
+A simple accounting task perform and keep all transactions record in database using Jetpack Compose Kotlin

 This project is under progress...